 History of Bulgaria

-Mismanagement under Soviet rule has set Bulgaria back decades and struggles due to corruption and population decline, despite it being in the European Union, though arguably being part of the European Union with it's open borders has been the reason for such a drastic population decline and brain drain.
+Mismanagement under Soviet rule has set Bulgaria back decades as it struggles with corruption and population decline, despite it being in the European Union.
+Arguably being part of the European Union with its open borders has been the reason for such a drastic population decline and brain drain.